-Are self optimizing workflows possible?
+Are self-optimizing workflows possible?

-Last published at: July 6th, 2021
+Last published at: March 6th, 2025

-So how does FlowWright optimize it self?
+So, how does FlowWright optimize itself?

-Why do processes need to optimize?
+Why do processes need to be optimized?

 • Redundant steps